smallcampus/postmgn/README.md

 Your postman will update immediately if you are online.

-### Future release
+### Troubleshot

  + Add more collections and environments after init

 For now you could manually delete the `postmgn.config` file and run `postmgn` again.

+ + API expired or invalid

+ The api key is saved in postmgn.private.config, you can manually edit that.